7 Best Social Media Marketing Trends to Increase Leads

 So, if you want to generate leads via content, make sure visual content is a part of your strategy.
 Otherwise, you are losing a chance to grab a big chunk of consumers.

 And if you are the one not getting enough leads from visuals as well, maybe there’s a lack of creativity.
-Stories, videos revealing end-results of brand’s product or services, mouth-watering images, eye-catching environment, etc., are some popular visuals grabbing instant attention of users.
+Stories, videos revealing the end-results of the brand’s product or services, mouth-watering images, eye-catching environment, etc., are some popular visuals grabbing the instant attention of users.

 Recently, I was reading about the struggles of U.S. Poultry farmers.
 Their problem was consumers look at them as factories keeping chickens in cages and building products.
 The only solution they got is to tell a story on how they raise chickens, how much healthy their chickens are, and the whole production process.
 Once they got the word out on social media via their stories, they won more trust among users and more clients as a reward.

 This is called Transparency – sharing your business to the extent including culture, values, production, etc.